-Market reforms appeared to be another important determinant of closing the gap between the EU and the rest countries of the region.
-27 of analyzed countries are post-communist, or transition economies, which faced output decline over the first years of analyzed period.
-Split of the sample of the countries into 'active reformers' and 'slow and partial reformers' showed a clear positive relationship between the reform progress and progress catching up.
-Thus we can conclude that promotion of comprehensive market reforms is still very topical for the most of the region's economies.
+Market reforms have appeared to be another important determinant of closing the gap between the EU and the rest of countries of the region.
+A split of the sample into 'active reformers' and 'slow and partial reformers' demonstrated a clear positive relationship between the reform progress and the progress in catching up.
+Thus we can conclude that promotion of comprehensive market reforms is still very topical for most of the region's economies, where some progress in catching up could be attributed mostly to the favorable performance of the world commodity markets.